Kudaes/rust_tips_and_tricks/README.md

 Obviously, this very last option is only good when you need to directly create a pointer to the struct.
 In any other case, it is better to use the other two alternatives.

 ## NTSTATUS
-NTSTATUS is a struct heavily used in the NT API, and in Rust you can define it as an `i32`.
+NTSTATUS is a struct heavily used in the NT API, and in Rust you can define it as a `i32`.
 There is not much mistery on this topic, just know that you can obtain the hex value of a NTSTATUS printing it like this:
 ```rust
 let ret = dinvoke::nt_allocate_virtual_memory(
           handle,